igorski/molecular-music-generator/README.md

     }

-If you are unfamiliar with the JSON format, you can stick to changing the numerical values with any other numerical value you like, but be sure that "timeSignature", "startOctave" and "endOctave" will only accept round numbers.
+If you are unfamiliar with the JSON format, you can stick to changing the numerical values with any other numerical value you like, but be sure that "timeSignature", "startOctave" and "endOctave" will only accept rounded values.

 You can alter the time signature to any exotic meter of your liking, the first number is the upper numeral in a time signature, e.g. the "3" in 3/4, while the second number is the lower numeral, e.g. the "4" in 3/4.